 The first step in using a control chart is to determine the mean value and the standard deviation (or range) for the property being measured while the analysis is under statistical control.
-These values are established using the same conditions that will be present during subsequent analyses.
-Preliminary data is collected both throughout the day and over several days to account for short-term and for long-term variability.
+These values must be established using the same conditions that will be present during subsequent analyses.
+Preliminary data is collected both throughout the day and over several days to account for short-term and long-term variability.
 An initial control chart is prepared using this preliminary data and discrepant points identified using the rules discussed in the previous section.
 After eliminating questionable points, the control chart is replotted.
-Once the control chart is in use, the original limits are adjusted if the number of new data points is at least equivalent to the amount of data used to construct the original control chart.
-For example, if the original control chart includes 15 points, new limits are calculated after collecting 15 additional points.
+Once the control chart is in use, the original limits may be adjusted if the number of new data points is at least equivalent to the amount of data used to construct the original control chart.
+For example, if the original control chart includes 15 points, new limits can be calculated after collecting 15 additional points.
 The 30 points are pooled together to calculate the new limits.
-A second modification is made after collecting an additional 30 points.
+A second modification can be made after collecting an addition 30 points.
 Another indication that a control chart needs to be modified is when points rarely exceed the warning limits.
-In this case the new limits are recalculated using the last 20 points.
+In this case the new limits can be recalculated using the last 20 points.

 Once a control chart is in use, new quality assessment data is added at a rate sufficient to ensure that the analysis remains in statistical control.
-As with prescriptive approaches to quality assurance, when the analysis falls out of statistical control, all samples analyzed since the last successful verification of statistical control are reanalyzed.
-The advantage of a performancebased approach to quality assurance is that a laboratory may use its experience, guided by control charts, to determine the frequency for collecting quality assessment samples.
+As with prescriptive approaches to quality assurance, when the analysis falls out of statistical control, all samples analyzed since the last successful verification of statistical control must be reanalyzed.
+The advantage of a performance-based approach to quality assurance is that a laboratory may use its experience, guided by control charts, to determine the frequency for collecting quality assessment samples.
 When the system is stable, quality assessment samples can be acquired less frequently.

-15E Key Terms
+Key Terms 15E

-control chart duplicate samples field blank good laboratory practices good measurement practices method blank proficiency standard protocol for a specific purpose quality assessment quality assurance program quality control reagent blank spike recovery standard operations procedure statistical control trip blank
+control chart duplicate samples field blank good laboratory practices good measurement method blank practices proficiency standard protocol for a specific quality assessment purpose quality assurance program quality control reagent blank spike recovery standard operations statistical control procedure trip blank

-15F Chapter Summary
+Summary

-Few analyses are so straightforward that high quality results are obtained with ease.
+Few analyses are so straightforward that high quality results are easily obtained.
 Good analytical work requires careful planning and an attention to detail.
 Creating and maintaining a quality assurance program is one way to help ensure the quality of analytical results.
 Quality assurance programs usually include elements of quality control and quality assessment.